 SetExpressCheckout response contains a token value that you use in subsequent calls to complete the transaction:

-SetExpressCheckout request is successful, PayPal returns a token string in the
+SetExpressCheckout request succeeds, PayPal returns a token string in the

 Token response field.
-The default lifetime of this token is 3 hours.
-You will need this token in the subsequent steps.
+The default lifetime of this token is three hours.
+You need this token in the subsequent steps.